Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/certificate-and-cacertificate.md

 {% include md/kgo/check-condition.md name='cert' kind='KongCertificate' %}

-At this point, you should see the Certificate in the Gateway Manager UI.
+At this point, you should see the certificate in the Gateway Manager UI.

 ### Assign an SNI to the Certificate